gaultier/blog/how_this_blog_is_made.md

 Tags: Blog
 ---

 I developed my own static site generator for this blog.
+Initially it was just a Makefile.
 Over the years I evolved it quite a bit.
 This is my lessons learned.